MartellOnell/djangoRestApp/README.rst

-django app
+django app (in progress, not work)
 ==========

 Usage
-(warning: download docker, docker compose and nginx)
 -----
 .. code-block:: console